We saved thousands of dollars by house sitting through the website Trusted Housesitters!

 This is a total win-win-win setup for everyone involved!

 No cash changes hands.
 Instead, it’s a perfect barter system!
-The pet owner gets their pet taken care of while away.
+The pet owner gets their pet taken care of for free while away.
 The sitter gets a free place to stay.

 So, as with a dating app, communication between both parties is very important before you agree to a house sit.
 And, like dating apps, profiles are critical to the process.
 And so are reviews.